-31.3% of households with a mortgage were making high loan repayments of $2,600 or more per month in Brunswick East.
+In Brunswick East, 31.3% of households with a mortgage were making high loan repayments of $2,600 or more per month in 2011.

 Mortgage repayments are directly related to house prices in Brunswick East, length of occupancy and the level of equity of home owners.
 When viewed with Household Income data it may also indicate the level of housing stress households in the community are under.
 In mortgage belt areas it is expected that households will be paying a higher proportion of their income on their housing compared to well-established areas.
 First home buyer areas are also likely to have larger mortgages than upgrader areas where households move in with equity from elsewhere.